maryamsh62/Bike-Sale-Indian-Excel-Project/README.md

 - `Price Gap`
   **Price Gap = Price (INR) - Resale Price (INR)**

-  This measures how much value the bike has lost from first sale to resale, and is used to study depreciation patterns by brand, owner type, and other attributes.
+  This measures the value loss of the bike from its initial sale to resale and is used to study depreciation patterns by brand, owner type, and other attributes.

 ## Dashboard Components